 Morbidity, Mortality, & Improvement Conference

 The Morbidity, Mortality, & Improvement (MM&I) conference was developed in late 2016 by Dr. Rebecca Miller-Kuhlmann, Dr. Lironn Kraler, and Dr. Carl Gold.
 This conference is an opportunity for residents to present cases from the hospital or clinic that did not go as well as possible to their peers.
 The goal is to identify systems issues and form teams to make improvement in clinical practice.
 By design, pairs of residents have run the conference, selecting colleagues to present each month, assisting in preparation of the presentation, and facilitating discussion.
 One or two cases are presented each month.
 The conference has occurred nearly every month since November 2016.
-For 2019-2020, Dr. Eric Rider and Dr. Hilary Wang are the resident leaders of MM&I. Neurohospitalist fellow, Dr. Tarini Goyal, Neuroimmunology fellow, Dr. Nina Bozinov, and Neurohospitalist faculty member, Dr. Brian Scott provide mentorship and supervision.
+For 2020-2021, Dr. Connie Wu, Dr. Jessica Ng, and Dr. Diana Slawski are the resident leaders of MM&I. Neurocritical Care fellow, Dr. Varun Shah, and Neurohospitalist faculty member, Dr. Brian Scott, provide mentorship and supervision.